 A plan with actions was created explaining how we will manage local Rights of Way and consider the needs of different users.
 The plan includes the proposed actions, costs, time schedule and organisations that will be involved.
-The action plan can be found in Chapter 9
+The action plan can be found in Chapter 9.

-- 6) Publishing the draft ROWIP2 online. - 7) Public consultation- the draft plan will be go through 12 weeks public consultation with updates - 8) Publish the final plan The ROWP2 will be published online and progress monitored annually
+- 6) Publishing the draft ROWIP2 the plan was published online. - 7) Public consultation a 12 week public consultation was undertaken on the draft plan. - 8) Publish the final plan The ROWP2 will be published online and progress monitored regularly.